Your todo list:

 Dec 9, 2012

 In 2001, I led Julie Claus up the second pitch of "Cryptomaniac" (as described above).
-After leading p.1 of Oblique Streak, we avoided OS's p.2 and moved left and up to the anchors at the base of Mausoleum's arete.
+After leading p.1 of Oblique Streak, I avoided OS's p.2 and moved left and up to the anchors at the base of Mausoleum's arete.
 We finished by scrambling/hiking up to the Garden of Stone.
 I think that p.2 of "Cryptomaniac" is the likely last pitch of The Flakes and has probably been climbed many times before 2001.

 Dec 13, 2012